squarerootof9/WindowsSetup/README.md

 2. **Execution Policy Issues**:
    - If the script won't run, adjust the execution policy as described in [Running PowerShell Scripts](#running-powershell-scripts).

-3. **Program Fails to Download or Install**:
-   - Check the URLs in `app_list.txt`.
+3. **Feature Installation Issues**:
-   - Ensure you have a stable internet connection.
+   - Ensure you have an active internet connection.
-   - Review `setup_script.log` for error messages.
-   - Verify silent install switches for each program.

-4. **Unknown Installer Types**:
-   - The script attempts to handle `.exe` and `.msi` files.
-   - If an installer uses a different extension or special parameters, update the script or switches accordingly.
+   - Restart the system if necessary.

-5. **Java Installation Issues**:
+4. **Java or Program Installation Issues**:
-   - Check if the download URL for Java is correct and accessible.
+   - Check `app_list.txt` for correct URLs and install switches.
-   - Ensure sufficient disk space on `C:\`.
+   - Ensure sufficient disk space and stable internet connectivity.

-6. **Environment Variables Not Updated**:
-   - After adding or removing Java, restart or log off/log on to apply changes.

----

-## Important Notes

-- **Modify `app_list.txt` with Caution**:
-  - Backup the original file before making changes.
-  - Ensure correct formatting and URLs.

-- **Use Safe Execution Policies**:
-  - Consider `RemoteSigned` or `AllSigned` for safer script execution.
-  - Avoid `Unrestricted` unless you understand the risks.

-- **License Agreements**:
-  - By installing software using this script, you agree to the license terms of each program.
-  - Review each application's license if necessary.

 ---